JuliaStats/TimeSeries.jl/README.md

 Low-level infrastructure code for getting data into a Julian data structure.

-So far, there are only four functions inside three files:
+So far, there are six functions:

 `read_stock` that converts a csv file into a time series `DataFrame`